rackerlabs/rackspace-how-to/content/cloud-servers/use-powershell-to-disable-weak-encryption.md

 (PCI) compliance scans.

-The following script block includes elements that disable certain weak encryption mechanisms using registry edits.
+The following script block includes elements that disable certain weak encryption mechanisms by using registry edits.
 After you run any element of the script you need to reboot the Windows&reg; server to fully apply the changes.

     # Make Transport Layer Security (TLS) 1.2 protocol registry keys